sahemant/sahemant/README.md

 -->
  🔭 I’m currently working on Big Data using spark.
  <br/>
- 🌱 I’m currently learning Scala and Spark
+ 🌱 learning Scala and Spark
  <br/>
  💬 Ask me about Space :-p